Vyral/base-template/_posts/2018-10-05-the-truth-about-open-houses.md

 **We may actually hold an open house just for one potential buyer, even if it’s only for an hour** or so.
 Sometimes in situations like these other buyers may show up, which can actually be beneficial.&nbsp;

-But ultimately, open houses are a somewhat old-fashioned as a regular way of doing business.
-Back when I started real estate and was still carrying around the multiple listing book with one-inch, black and white photos, open houses were much more popular.
+But ultimately, open houses are somewhat old-fashioned as a regular way of doing business.
+Back when I started real estate and was still carrying around the multiple listing book with one-inch, black-and-white photos, open houses were much more popular.
 These days, **all the photos that are available online mean that buyers have access to a virtual “open house” 24/7.&nbsp;**

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.